itsmeEVIL/python/README.md

 # ASK_Project
 This is a project for school.
+We have to fix the error in the program given.